Al Fresco Meaning in English | Simple Definition, Synonyms & Example

 How common is the verb al fresco?

-The use of al fresco as a verb is not very common in English.
-Most people treat it as a phrase or adjective, especially for dining outdoors.
+Using al fresco as a verb is rare in English.
+Most people use it as a phrase or adjective, especially for dining outdoors.
+You might still see it in lifestyle writing, restaurant menus, or casual conversation.

 Custom synonyms for al fresco